onaio/fhir-web/docs/mls.md

 Whoa!!! wait a minute, I do not have a `locales/core/sw.json` file.
 That's right, `packages/<package-name>/locales/core/sw.json` references the Swahili translation file but it does not exist yet.
 We are soon going to generate it.

 `resources` is an object that defines which language resources will be available for the package.
-The keys are named by the format `<languageCode>_<projectCode` where `languageCode` is the language code of the language to make available one that is supported by OpenSRP Web. `projectCode` is an alias to the the project to use or to be deployed.
+The keys are named by the format `<languageCode>_<projectCode` where `languageCode` is the ISO language code of the language to make available. `projectCode` is an alias to the the project to use or to be deployed.
 This is because MLS for OpenSRP can be configured at project level.

 For the most part, you should always use `core` which is the default configuration unless you would like to use translations specific to a particular project. `LanguageResources` interface specifies `<languageCode>_<projectCode` language resources supported by OpenSRP Web.